Cruthin: Possible relationship to other groups

 Other scholars disagree.
 Historian Francis John Byrne notes that although in Irish both groups were called by the same name, in Latin they had different names, with Picti being reserved for the Picts.
 Professor Dáibhí Ó Cróinín says the "notion that the Cruthin were 'Irish Picts' and were closely connected with the Picts of Scotland is quite mistaken", while Professor Kenneth H. Jackson wrote that the Cruthin "were not Picts, had no connection with the Picts, linguistic or otherwise, and are never called Picti by Irish writers".
 There is no archaeological evidence of a Pictish link and in archaeology the Cruthin are indistinguishable from their neighbours in Ireland.
-The records show that the Cruthin bore Irish names, spoke Irish and followed the Irish derbfine system of inheritance rather than the matrilineal system sometimes attributed to the Picts.
+The records show that the Cruthin bore Irish Gaelic names, spoke Irish and followed the Irish derbfine system of inheritance.

-Historian Alex Woolf suggested that the Dál Riata were a part of the Cruthin, and that they were descended from the Epidii.
+Historian Alex Woolf suggested that the Dál Riata were a part of the Cruthin and that they were descended from the Epidii.
 Dál Riata was a Gaelic kingdom that included parts of western Scotland and northeastern Ireland.
 The Irish part of the kingdom was surrounded by Cruthin territory.

+The 17th century Leabhar na nGenealach claims that the historical Conaille of County Louth, the Loígis of County Laois, and the Sogain of Connacht, are also of Cruthin descent.